 Another view of the mylar caps (green).

-To remove the op amps I very gently grasped them with a pair of pliers and used a hot air rework station to melt the solder.
-There’s no need to pull, the chips are so light, they basically float up off the pads the moment the solder melts (which usually takes about 10-20 seconds).
+To remove the op amps I very gently grasped them with a pair of pliers and used a hot air rework station to melt the solder––add some flux paste around the pins to lower the melting point of the solder.
+There’s no need to pull, the chips weigh nothing, they basically float up off the pads the moment the solder melts (which usually takes about 5-10 seconds).